Zavy86/docker-course/topics/27-container-internals/README.md

 behind containers.

 If you have made it this far and your only goal is to use Docker, you can skip this chapter.
-But if you are a bit curious, make one last effort—you will see it’s worth it!
+But if you are a bit curious, make one last effort—you will see it's worth it!

 ***